OpenVisualCloud/Media-Communications-Mesh/media-proxy/README.md

 Dec 31 11:03:00.394 [INFO] [RECONCILE] Config is up to date
 ```

-The Media Proxy requires the Mesh Agent to be running and listening at localhost:50051 for incoming gRPC requests.
+The Media Proxy requires Mesh Agent to be running and listening at `localhost:50051` for incoming gRPC requests.

 If Media Proxy successfully launches up, it opens a port for listening to control requests from SDK via gRPC (default 8002).